Henry M. Crane: Crane-Simplex

-In late 1914, the Simplex Automobile Company of New Brunswick, New Jersey bought Crane Motor Car Company to acquire Crane's engineering advances; the Crane factory in Bayonne was sold to the Car Lighting & Power Company in August 1915.
-Simplex was the maker of "one of the finest and most exclusive luxury cars built in the USA before World War I." Crane became the vice president and consulting engineer for Simplex.
+In late 1914, the Simplex Automobile Company of New Brunswick, New Jersey bought Crane Motor Car Company to acquire Crane's engineering advances.
+The Crane factory in Bayonne was sold to the Car Lighting & Power Company in August 1915.
+Crane became the vice president and consulting engineer for Simplex.

-Crane created a new car called the Crane Model 46 H.P.
+Crane developed a new car called the Crane Model 46 H.P.
 Six-Cylinder Simplex or the Simplex-Crane Model 5, which was similar to his Crane Model 4 but on a longer wheelbase.
-The Model 5 was "fitted with a six-cylinder motor of 563 cubic inches piston displacement, developing a maximum of 110 h.p.
-The cylinders are of the L-head type and are cast in blocks of three, with the value springs fully enclosed."
+The Model 5 had a six-cylinder, 110-horsepower flathead engine that could reach up to 65 or 68 mph.